BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/introduction.md

 # Designing geospatial data portals

-> User research driven guidance for developers and designers on how to increasing the discoverability and usefulness of geospatial data by designing data portals that satisfy user needs.
+> User research driven guidance for developers and designers on how to increase the discoverability and usefulness of geospatial data by designing data portals that satisfy user needs.

 # Geospatial data portals